PROVIDING INDEPENDENT AUTOPSIES FOR THE HOUSTON AREA AND THE GREAT STATE OF TEXAS

 Some people are afraid an autopsy will interfere with the funeral.
 This is not the case.
 The procedure can be completed in just a few hours.
 Once the autopsy is completed, the funeral home is contacted.
 So it does not delay funeral services.
 In addition, the incisions are not visible once the body has been embalmed and prepared by the mortician.
 So you can still have an open casket funeral after an autopsy.

-With an autopsy, you may still have an open casket funeral as all incisions are discreet, sutured, and virtually made unoticable by experienced funeral directors
+With an autopsy, you may still have an open casket funeral as all incisions are discreet, sutured, and virtually made unoticable (by your funeral director)

 Dr. Adame and Dr. Chen work with a team of experienced assistants and consultants